Configure a conditional origin

 复制 MD 格式

-The conditional origin feature uses the rules engine to filter user requests by criteria, such as the request header, query string parameter, path, or client IP.
-Matching requests are routed to a specific origin.
-You can add multiple configurations to direct requests to different origins under different conditions.
+The conditional origin feature uses the rules engine to filter user requests based on specified criteria, such as request headers, query string parameters, paths, or client IP addresses.
+CDN routes requests that match the criteria to a specific origin address.
+You can add multiple configurations to direct requests to different origins based on different conditions.

 Prerequisites